amalitsky/eslint-config-amalitsky/README.md

 Then include rule sets you are interested in with `extends` property of `.eslintrc.js` file.
 I.e. `extends: ['eslint:recommended', 'google', 'amalitsky/recommended', 'amalitsky/imports']`.

 Feel free to use local [eslintrc file](./.eslintrc.js) as an example.
-Yep, this project code is being linted with same rule sets it is exporting.
-Recursion at its best!
+Yep, this project code is linted with the same rule sets it is exporting.
+_Recursion at its best!_

+## Limitations
+This rule set doesn't split JS specific rules from TS specific rules, which might be problematic for some JS heavy projects.

 ## Expects Following Peer Dependencies
 - Not surprisingly, `eslint`